ibm-cloud-docs/db2-saas/fed_v2_cloud_to_cloud.md

 1. [Create the user mapping](#fedv2_user_map)
 1. [Create a nickname](#fedv2_nick)

+{: .important}
+**Important:** Federation between Classic and Performance instances requires public endpoints with allowlists.
+Private endpoints are not supported between these instance types.
+All Performance instances in a region share the same outbound IP, so traffic must be within IBM networks.

 ## Database and host name layout
 {: #fedv2_db_hn}

 Target database where the remote table must show:
 ```
 Hostname :               <target_host_name>
 DB2 Version:             v11.5